RIAEvangelist/node-dominos-pizza-api/docs/InternationalSupport.md

 Provided a country uses the same api as the US, you can just update the URL endpoints from the url ESM.

+If you have cloned this repo, you can run the example with this command:
+`node ./example/international.js`

 Canada
 ====